eye fatigue with online reading

 Both of these browsers offer a “Reading View”.
 The Reader View provides a very clean clutter-free page that focuses just on the article.
 With the Reader View engaged, you can control the text size, font family, and the page’s background and foreground colors.

+They also both work on mobile devices such as tablets and phones, and allow you to save articles for later reading.
 Not all sites are available for the Reader View but when they are you’ll see an icon in the address area that looks like a page with lines.
-On Safari this icon is usually on the left side of the URL:
+I describe and show you how to find these later in this article.

 The Safari Reader View button is located on the far left of the address bar